SmashedFrenzy16/Send-Messages-To-WhatsApp/README.md

 - There you’ll see a link.
 Copy the link.
 The suffix part of the link is the id of the group.

 - (These steps were taken from towardsdatascience.com hosted by medium.com: https://towardsdatascience.com/automate-whatsapp-messages-with-python-in-3-steps-d64cf0de4539)

+ANOTHER NOTE: Please make sure that you are logged into WhatsApp Web because the `pywhatkit` module (`pip install pywhatkit`) requires that.